 Those Zones that have a standing invite for MPs generally allow time on the Agenda for each politician in attendance to address the meeting (as a standing item).

-The East Metropolitan Zone does not currently invite MPs to meetings on a regular basis.
+Currently, the South East Metropolitan Zone does not currently invite MPs to meetings on a regular basis.